NBA Rumors: Klay Thompson Says Warriors’ Starting Lineup Could Be A ‘Team USA Starting Five’

 The Golden State Warriors continue to grow stronger since finding their way back to the NBA Finals in 2015.
-From the roster that won 73 regular season games, the Warriors now have a starting line up featuring five NBA All-Stars – Stephen Curry, Klay Thompson, Kevin Durant, Draymond Green, and DeMarcus Cousins.
-Despite the improvements made by several NBA title contenders, it is hardly a surprise why the Warriors remain as the heavy favorite to win the NBA championship title in the 2018-19 NBA season.
+From the roster that won 73 regular season games, the Warriors now have a starting line up featuring five NBA All-Stars: Stephen Curry, Klay Thompson, Kevin Durant, Draymond Green, and DeMarcus Cousins.
+Despite the improvements made by several NBA title contenders, it is hardly a surprise as to why the Warriors remain as the heavy favorite to win the NBA championship title in the 2018-19 NBA season.

 According to ESPN, Klay Thompson is very thankful that he got the opportunity to play for a great team like the Warriors.
-Thompson believes that Golden State’s starting lineup “could a Team USA starting five.”
+Thompson believes that Golden State’s starting lineup “could be a Team USA starting five.”

 “I think our starting five could be a Team USA starting five,” Thompson said.
 “That’s how good it is.
 I’m very grateful to be in this position, not a lot of players ever experience something like this in any sport.”

-Warriors Head Coach Steve Kerr shared the same sentiment as Klay Thompson, saying that he’s lucky to coach a team that has multiple future NBA Hall of Famers.
-However, despite having the best odds to take home the Larry O’Brien Trophy this season, Kerr wants his players to focus on improving their performance on both ends of the floor and avoid being overconfident.
+Warriors Head Coach Steve Kerr shared Thompson’s sentiment, saying that he’s lucky to coach a team that has multiple future NBA Hall of Famers.
+However, despite having a solid chance at taking home the Larry O’Brien Trophy this season, Kerr wants his players to avoid being overconfident, and focus on improving their performance on both ends of the floor.

 The arrival of DeMarcus Cousins in free agency has undeniably made the Warriors a more dangerous team.
 However, as ESPN‘s Nick Friedell noted, the Warriors are still having some issues when Cousins is on the floor.